Background pattern

 Some medications may affect the use of clopidogrel or vice versa.

-You must inform your doctor specifically if you are taking:
+You must explicitly inform your doctor if you are taking:

-• oral anticoagulants, medications used to reduce blood coagulation,
+• oral anticoagulants, medications used to decrease blood clotting,

-• non-steroidal anti-inflammatory drugs, medications used generally to treat pain and/or inflammation of muscles or joints,
+• non-steroidal anti-inflammatory drugs, medications used to treat pain and/or inflammation of muscles or joints,

-heparin, or any other injectable medication, used to reduce blood coagulation.
+heparin, or any other injectable medication, used to decrease blood clotting.

-• an SSRI (such as fluoxetine or fluvoxamine and other medications of the same type), medications used normally to treat depression,
+• a serotonin reuptake inhibitor (such as fluoxetine or fluvoxamine and other medications of the same type), medications used to treat depression,

-- opioids: if you are taking clopidogrel, inform your doctor before they prescribe any opioid (used to treat intense pain),
+• opioids: if you are being treated with clopidogrel, you should inform your doctor before being prescribed any opioid (used to treat severe pain),

-If you have had severe chest pain (unstable angina or myocardial infarction), transient ischemic attack, or mild ischemic stroke, you may have been prescribed this medication in combination with acetylsalicylic acid, a substance present in many medications used to relieve pain and reduce fever.
-A dose of acetylsalicylic acid administered sporadically (not exceeding 1,000 mg in 24 hours) generally should not cause any problems, but prolonged use in other circumstances should be consulted with your doctor.
+If you have suffered severe chest pain (unstable angina or myocardial infarction), a transient ischemic attack, or a mild ischemic stroke, you may have been prescribed this medication in combination with acetylsalicylic acid, a substance present in many medications used to relieve pain and reduce fever.
+A dose of acetylsalicylic acid administered occasionally (not exceeding 1,000 mg in 24 hours) should not cause any problems, but prolonged use in other circumstances should be discussed with your doctor.

 Taking Clopidogrel Qualigen with food and drinks